10 things to do in London in winter

 Westminster Abbey is open every day of the week from 9.30 am to 3.30 pm, except Wednesday when opening hours are extended to 6 pm.

 Located in the center of the city, on the north bank of the River Thames, the Tower of London is one of the must-see sights of your trip.
 This historic castle was built in 1066 and has more than seven buildings.
-The duration of the tour is estimated at approximately three hours and it is highly recommended to purchase an audio guide to learn about the history of its evolution.
+The tour is estimated to last approximately three hours and it is highly recommended to purchase an audio guide to learn about the history of its evolution.

 London temperatures in winter